robinovitch61/wander/README.md

 # Nomad address.
 Default "http://localhost:4646"
 #nomad_addr: http://localhost:4646

-# Nomad token.
-Default ""
+# Nomad token
 #nomad_token: my-token

-# Nomad region.
-Default ""
+# Nomad region
 #nomad_region: west

 # Nomad namespace.
 Default "*"
 #nomad_namespace: "my-namespace"

-# Nomad http auth, in the form of "user" or "user:pass".
-Default ""
+# Nomad http auth, in the form of "user" or "user:pass"
 #nomad_http_auth: "username:password"

-# Path to a PEM encoded CA cert file to use to verify the Nomad server SSL certificate.
-Default ""
+# Path to a PEM encoded CA cert file to use to verify the Nomad server SSL certificate
 #nomad_cacert: "/path/to/cert"

 # Path to a directory of PEM encoded CA cert files to verify the Nomad server SSL certificate.
-If both cacert and capath are specified, cacert is used.
-Default ""
+If both cacert and capath are specified, cacert is used
 #nomad_capath: "/path/to/cert/directory"

 # Path to a PEM encoded client cert for TLS authentication to the Nomad server.
-Must also specify client key.
-Default ""
+Must also specify client key
 #nomad_client_cert: "/path/to/cert"

-# Path to an unencrypted PEM encoded private key matching the client cert.
-Default ""
+# Path to an unencrypted PEM encoded private key matching the client cert
 #nomad_client_key: "/path/to/key"

-# The server name to use as the SNI host when connecting via TLS.
-Default ""
+# The server name to use as the SNI host when connecting via TLS
 #nomad_tls_server_name: server-name

-# If "true", do not verify TLS certificates.
-Default "false"
+# If true, do not verify TLS certificates.
+Default false
 #nomad_skip_verify: true

 # Seconds between updates for job & allocation pages.
-Disable with "-1".
-Default "2"
+Disable with -1.
+Default 2
 #wander_update_seconds: 1

 # Columns to display for Jobs view - can reference Meta keys.
 Default "ID,Type,Namespace,Status,Count,Submitted,Since Submit"